 - You started out without much name recognition.
 Did you have any difficulties in gaining the trust of foreign fencers?

-Takahiko Kimura : “At the time, I was still unknown, so it was difficult.
+Takahiko Kimura"At the time, I was still unknown, so it was difficult.
 French swordsmen also had a hard time procuring kendo equipment, so I was able to get a recommendation from Toda Tadao, who was involved in promoting kendo in France.
-Thanks to him, I gradually gained people’s trust.”
+Thanks to him, I gradually gained people's trust."

 The trigger for a leap forward

 However, under the screening criteria at the time, almost all companies without physical stores would fail the screening.
-The only companies that passed the screening were listed companies with capital of over 100 million yen.
+The only companies that passed the screening were listed companies with capital of over 1 million yen.
 I was in despair."

 -The lack of payment methods was a hindrance to growth, wasn't it?

-Takahiko Kimura: "Sumitomo VISA was the only one that listened to me sincerely.
+Takahiko Kimura"Only Sumitomo VISA listened to me sincerely.
 Other credit card companies wouldn't even listen to me.
 I asked them many times, and finally they were able to bring it up at the board meeting.
 The person in charge made sure to tell me, 'If this doesn't work, then please give up,' (laughs).
 I was very persistent in my negotiations.
-To be honest, I thought it was almost impossible, but I got a call in the evening saying, 'Somehow, we've passed the screening,' (laughs)"
+To be honest, I thought it was almost impossible, but I got a call in the evening saying, 'Somehow, the screening went through' (laughs)."

 -It seems the person in charge had given up halfway through (laughs).

-Takahiko Kimura : "I was surprised because I had half given up on it too.
-When I asked him about it, I found out that one of the executives was a kendo practitioner.
-He apparently had a powerful voice saying, 'This is a necessary project to spread kendo around the world.
-There are no bad people who practice kendo, so you should just go ahead and pass the audition.' "
+Takahiko Kimura"I was surprised because I had almost given up on it.
+When I asked around, I found out that one of the executives was a kendo practitioner."This is a necessary project to spread kendo to the world.
+There are no bad people who practice kendo, so just go ahead and pass the examination."That was the final word from the president."

 -It's like a miracle!